BryanApellanes/bamdb/bamdb/README.md

 - **--from** - The source that data structures are derived from.
 This can be one of the following:
   - *database connection string* - specify a connection string to an existing database for one of the supported relational database types, see [From an existing database](#from-an-existing-database).
   - *path to a .NET assembly* - specify the path to an existing .NET assembly that contains data types that are intended to be persisted.
 See, *fromNamespace* in [Optional parameters](#optional-parameters).
-  - *path to directory containing c# code files* - specify the path to an directory that contains c# code files.
+  - *path to directory containing c# code files* - specify the path to a directory that contains c# code files.
 To generate data access code for classes in a specific namespace specify the *fromNamespace* parameter.
 See, *fromNamespace* in [Optional parameters](#optional-parameters).
   - *path to an open api specification* - specify the path to an open api specification.
 - **--out** - The destination to write generated files to.
 This can be one of the following:
   - *directory path* - specify the path to a directory where generated code files are written